 Click Start.
 The workflow applies your tags on assets.
-Navigate to the asset folder and review the tags to verify whether your your assets are tagged properly.
+Navigate to the asset folder and review the tags to verify that your assets are tagged properly.
 For details, see manage smart tags.

 Experience Manager can automatically tag the assets that users upload to DAM.
-To do so, administrators configure a workflow to add an available step of to smart tag assets.
-See how to enable smart tagging for uploaded assets.
+To do so, administrators configure a workflow to add an available step that tags assets.
+See how to enable Smart Tags for uploaded assets.

 You can curate smart tags to remove any inaccurate tags that may have been assigned to your brand assets, so that only the most relevant tags are displayed.

 Moderating smart tags also helps refine tag-based searches for assets by ensuring that your assets appear in search results for the most relevant tags.
 Essentially, it helps eliminate the chances of unrelated assets from showing up in search results.